compbiozurich/compbiozurich.github.io/docs/teaching/UZH-BIO390/2025-12-09-Michael-Baudis.md

 ### Topics and Literature

-An extended literature collection for the topic is available through the **OLAT page linked below**.
+An extended literature collection for the topic is available through the **OLAT page**.